pre-142-training/r4ds-courses/data-repr.md

   0.3   0.3   0.3   0.3   0.3   0.3  12.0
 ```
 - Indexing returns a subsequence of the vector.
 It does not change
 the original vector.
-Assign the result to a new variable to save it if you neeed it later.
+Assign the result to a new variable to save it if you need it later.
 - R starts counting vector indices from 1.
 - You can index using a multi-element index vector.
-- You can repeat index positions
+- You can repeat index positions.

 Indexing with integers (negatives)
 ========================================================